lmnaslimited/wedha/lms/Web Devlopment/Chapter 2/Lesson 2.md

     -   Create a new file and save it with a `.html` extension (e.g., `index.html`).
     -   Start writing your HTML code inside this file.

 **Note**: Install the HTML extension in VS Code for better support.
+If it's not installed, refer to Chapter 1, Lesson 5 for installation instructions.

 ## **2. Previewing with Live Server**

 -   **Live Preview**:
     -   Use the Live Server extension in VS Code to view your HTML page in a browser as you code.
     -   **Steps**: Right-click on your HTML file in VS Code and select "Open with Live Server."

-    -   **Note**: If Live Server isn’t installed, refer to Chapter 1, Lesson 5 for installation instructions.
+**Note**: If Live Server isn’t installed, refer to Chapter 1, Lesson 5 for installation instructions.

 ## **3. Checking Browser Compatibility**